 These two supplies are in case of a prolapse.
 The area should be cleaned with mild soapy water before beginning.
 Hemorrhoid cream eases swelling and hopefully makes the bird more comfortable.
 Lubricating jelly allows the prolapsed tissue to be gently pushed back in.

-Vitamins & Electrolytes (Sav-A-Chick)
+Vitamins & Electrolytes (Save-A-Chick) or Nutri Drench

 Handy to Have Around